ADD-ONS / MEDICATION

 - recent stroke (< 3 months)

-- discontinuation of DAPT results in an increased risk of thrombosis
+- discontinuation of DAPT significantly increases the risk of thrombosis

-- the highest risk of thrombosis (up to 20%) is present within 6 weeks following coronary stenting when DAPT is discontinued
+- the highest risk (up to 20%) is present within 6 weeks following coronary stenting when DAPT is discontinued

 - according to the PARIS registry, temporary DAPT interruption for up to 14 days was not associated with an increased rate of thrombotic events, unlike interruption due to non-compliance

-- the risk of stent thrombosis decreases after this period and appears to plateau at 6 months after DES implantation
+- the risk of stent thrombosis decreases after this period, with a plateau at 6 months after DES implantation

 Is it necessary to stop antiplatelet therapy?